ddsmt/artifact-2021/Readme.md

 ### 2. Analyzing the Results

 While it is often very instructive to have a look at individual examples, getting comprehensive results quickly becomes infeasible.
-We thus include `results.py` to analyze all available output files and generate the results included in the paper.
+We thus include the script `results.py` to analyze all available output files and generate the results included in the paper.

 By default, `results.py` locally runs solvers on the minimized inputs to perform some sanity checks on the result files.